nebular/electron-mksnapshot-example/readme.md

 ### Generate Snapshot

 Only snapshot-osx-intel is guaranteed to work.
-Rest of script may have glitches in the paths.
+Rest of archs may have glitches in the paths, could not test them.
 Feel free to correct [the script](tool/mksnapshot.sh) and create a PR.

-Also, remember snapshot_blob.bin is also arch dependent although it is generated always with the same name
+Also, remember ```snapshot_blob.bin``` is also arch dependent although it is generated always with the same name AND has to have this name.
+So you will need appropriate magic on your publish scripts to install the specific arch binaries.

 ```
 npm run snapshot-osx-intel